-As of early 2017, the official word from the FDA is that Liletta effectively prevents pregnancy for up to three years.
+As of late 2018, the official word from the FDA is that Liletta effectively prevents pregnancy for up to five years.
 But that’s just a start.
 Liletta was designed to last seven years, and the study testing its effectiveness will be ongoing through 2020.
-To date, the study has shown that the pregnancy rate is very low (0.55%) for up to three years of use.
+To date, the study has shown that the pregnancy rate is very low (0.55%) for up to five years of use.
 Another study looking at the amount of levonorgestrel released by the IUS through five years of use suggests that it’s on track for a seven-year lifespan.

 So what can you tell your patients now?
 You can reassure them that if they reach the three or five-year mark (depending on the what information was available when it was placed) and want to keep their Liletta, the FDA will likely have approved a longer lifespan by that time.
 Check out this article to read more about talking to your patients about the updated FDA approval.

 How easy is Liletta to place?

 The early adopters out there may remember that the original Liletta inserter was a bit clunky—sort of a hybrid between other inserters we love or hate.
-The new inserter, now widely available, is remarkably similar to the inserters you’re used to with other hormonal IUDs.
+The current inserter, now widely available, is remarkably similar to the inserters you’re used to with other hormonal IUDs.
 Liletta’s inserter even has numbers on it to remind you of the steps for placement.
 Although the slider is a bit stiff, the placement process will be very familiar to anyone who has placed a hormonal IUD in the past.
-It’s also easily learned by a new health care provider.
-At the time of writing, there are a bunch of webinars about the new inserter coming up, and lots of other training resources you can access on your own time.
+It’s also reloadable and easily learned by a new health care provider.

 How should I counsel my patients about Mirena versus Liletta?